UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 ## Terminology

+`HEAD` - the last commit made in a branch

-`master branch` or `trunk` - this is commonly used as the main line of changes in your repository.
+`master branch` or `trunk` - this is commonly used as the main line of state in your repository.
 In programming this is often the production code.
 If you were writing your thesis, this could end up being your final version.

 `branch`- remember the commit log?
 Think of that log like a tree.
 You start with a trunk.
-Each commit added to the trunk, builds the tree.
+Each commit added to the trunk builds the tree.
 A git branch is like a branch on a tree.
 The commits to that branch don't build the trunk, they are separate.

 `checkout` - switch to a different branch.
 Can also be used to create a new branch.

-`merge` - zip together the commits from one branch with another branch.
+`merge` - git will try to smash the state of all files in in one commit with the state of the files in another commit.

 `history` or `commit history` - a list of all commits made to a branch.

-`conflict` - when two or more commits will change the same line, or lines, of code.
+`conflict` - when a merge will change the same lines in files.
+Git doesn't know how to change the files and so a human has to do it.

-`fast-forward` - what happens when a merge has no conflicts.
-All commits are zipped together and are now a part of the commit history.
-This is the best most wonderful kind of merge.

-`merge commit` git tries to zip commits together.
-Sometimes the teeth queeze together and this causes a conflict.
-In this case, once the conflicts are resolved, you will create a merge commit, which includes all of the changes from all commits in the merge.
+`fast-forward` - if the head of the branch you are merging into is a direct ancestor of the branch you are merging.

+`merge commit` - a commit that contains the results of a merge when git could not do a fast-forward merge.

 ## Did you know that your git repository is actually a tree?